Are you wondering about How to Approach Arts and Crafts Montessori Style?

-A tray, 8-10 Nomenclature Cards(picture cards) of artwork done by any famous artist and the materials to recreate that artwork.
+A tray, 8-10 Nomenclature Cards(picture cards) of artwork done by any famous artist, and the materials to recreate that artwork.

-E.g., The artist Gustav Klimt used a variety of paints, chalk, graphite, gemstones, gold foil and curtain rings for his creations.
-You can add some of these child safe materials along with the picture cards of his artwork.
+E.g., The artist Gustav Klimt used a variety of paints, chalk, graphite, gemstones, gold foil, and curtain rings for his creations.
+You can add some of these child-safe materials along with the picture cards of his artwork.

 This activity can be kept on the shelf for your children to make their version of art, using the same materials.
-You can even add a small description of each picture at the back of the cards.
+You can even add a small description of each picture on the back of the cards.